twbs/blog/src/content/posts/2013/bootstrap-3-released.md

 Woo, all set?
 Then head to the docs and download yourself some Bootstrap 3!

-<a class="btn-link" href="https://github.com/twbs/bootstrap/archive/v3.0.0.zip">Download Bootstrap 3</a> or hit the [GitHub repository](https://github.com/twbs/bootstrap)
+<a class="btn-download-link" href="https://github.com/twbs/bootstrap/archive/v3.0.0.zip">Download Bootstrap 3</a> or hit the [GitHub repository](https://github.com/twbs/bootstrap)